 Citizens today want things done yesterday.
-When they communicate via a channel they should be given a reference number, and response how long their query or request will take.
-It is important to set the expectation as soon as possible.
-For example a freedom of information request (FOI) can take up to 30 days.
-If the citizen is not aware of this they will become disgruntled after a few days, as they will be expecting a response.
+When they communicate with the local authority, citizens need a reference number and a response detailing how long their query or request will take to process.
+It is important to set expectations as soon as possible.
+For example, a freedom of information request (FOI) can take up to 30 days.
+If the citizen is not aware of this, they will become disgruntled after a few days as they will be expecting a response.
 Try to automate responses based on the request type.